Golden Gate to Ancient Rus'. VI

 4. Joint discovery of new knowledge.

-We will travel not alone, but with the heroes of our textbook.
+We will go traveling not alone, but with the heroes of our textbook.

-Anyuta and Ilyusha's parents decided to extend their trip.
+The parents of Anyuta and Ilyusha decided to extend their journey.
 When they arrived at the Vladimir station, they went for a walk around the city.
-On one of the squares, the attention of Anyuta and Ilyusha was attracted by an old building.
-(Illustration display)
+On one of the squares, Anyuta and Ilyusha’s attention was attracted by an ancient building.
+(Show illustration)

-An artist was standing next to the guys.
-He sketched this building in his album.
-Suddenly, he turned to the children and said: “Before us is the Golden Gate of the fortress wall of Ancient Vladimir.
+The artist stood next to the guys.
+He sketched this structure in his album.
+Suddenly he turned to the children and said: “Before us is the Golden Gate of the fortress wall of Ancient Vladimir.
 They were built in the 12th century."

-(The rarest monument of ancient Russian culture.
-The building was built of white stone in 1158–1164 by Prince Andrei Bogolyubsky of Vladimir, as the main battle and passage tower of the newly created fortress.
-Of the five outer gates of the fortress, only one survived - Golden.
+(A rare monument of ancient Russian culture.
+The building was built of white stone in 1158–1164 by the Vladimir prince Andrei Bogolyubsky, as the main battle and passage tower of the fortress he newly created.
+Of the five external gates of the fortress, only one survived - the Golden.

-The building is a high, powerful tower cut through by a 14-meter vault with an arched lintel in the middle.
-Oak gates, bound with gilded copper, were fastened under the lintel.)
+The building is a high, powerful tower, cut through by a 14-meter vault with an arched lintel in the middle.
+Oak doors bound with gilded copper were attached under the lintel.)

 The children asked: “Why do you draw them?”
-To which the artist replied: “I want to draw our city the way it was in the days of Ancient Rus'.
-To do this, I must study well all the old Russian buildings, things, books that have survived in the whirlpool of time.
-In a word - all ... (monuments of culture) that have survived to this day.
+To which the artist replied: “I want to paint our city as it was during the times of Ancient Rus'.
+To do this, I must thoroughly study all the ancient Russian buildings, things, and books that survived the whirlpool of time.
+In a word - all...(cultural monuments) that have survived to this day.

 So, what cultural monuments will help tell us about the times of Ancient Rus'?